hugocm99/clappr-embed-block/readme.txt

 * Beautiful and modern Design
 * Customizable Colors
 * Optimized page load performance
+* Block for post/page without need to create shortcode

 = The Shortcode =

-In order to embed a video create a new post/page and use the following shortcode:
+In order to embed a video create a new post/page and use the Clappr block in Wordpress block editor:

+This block will create a block with content like this, that will show the player on your page or post:
 `[clappr media="https://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4" poster="https://i.imgur.com/GRJ3u1j.jpg" watermark="https://i.imgur.com/If2p9w8.png" mute="yes"]`

 = A lot of Options =